How To Commission a Painting

 Step 4) Place A Deposit

 Once we're ready to begin on your painting, I ask for a £75 deposit to secure a place on my waiting list.
 I work on a first come first served basis, so my client painting list is in order of bookings taken.
 I will give you a start/finish date for your painting when initial contact is made.
-Clients in the UK can pay via online bank transfer payment (preferred method), or credit/debit card.
+Clients in the UK can pay via online bank transfer payment (preferred method), Paypal or credit/debit card.
 Clients visiting my studio can pay via credit/debit cards via iZettle card reader.

 Step 5) The Painting Process

-How to commission a painting
+the process of how to commission a painting

 Step 6) Time Frame